 Our nation is facing an unprecedented challenge.
-For many of us, the past week, and the weeks to come will be unlike anything we have ever experienced.
 Although there are obstacles to be faced as we deal with the impact of COVID-19, our top priority is the health and well-being of our employees, clients, and community as a whole.
 Our mission statement is, “To empower our team to provide exceptional service to clients in every phase of their growth.”
 We also recognize that our clients depend on us, and we remain committed to delivering exceptional service to you.

 Over the past several years, we have been implementing processes and procedures to empower our team to work remotely and efficiently.
 Therefore, on March 16th, we moved to a remote work model through at least the end of April.
 While we are a small office, we need to do our part to slow the spread of COVID-19 and help flatten the curve.
 To us, this is not an abundance of caution but in equal parts, an aggressive response to combat the spread and an acknowledgment that the welfare of our clients and community is vital to Holtzman.